secretstartups/handbook/people-group/learning-and-development/gitlab-learn/contribute/index.html.md

 {:toc .hidden-md .hidden-lg}

-# Contribute to GitLab Learn

-## Handbook First Learning Content
+## Handbook First Learning Content in GitLab Learn

 Content in the LXP is created using a handbook first approach to learning.
 This means that all learning content that users can access in the LXP can be found in the handbook.
 A [handbook first approach to learning](/handbook/people-group/learning-and-development/interactive-learning) in the LXP ensures: